-Boardroom & Meeting Rooms for Hire - Contact office
+Boardroom & Meeting Rooms for Hire - Contact the Office

 For some time, we had wanted to make our building more attractive and visible to the public so that we may be better noticed, and therefore our services better known, around the community.